osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 The Docker image is kept in [DockerHub](https://hub.docker.com/r/opensciencegrid/osgvo-docker-pilot) and requires a number of environment variables to be set in order to function appropriately:

-1. Set the `TOKEN` environment variable to the authentication token you received from OSG.
+1. Set `TOKEN` to the authentication token you received from OSG.
 2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name you registered in topology, respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred squid instance.
+4. _Recommended:_ Set `CVMFSEXEC_REPOS` to the list of CVMFS repos you want to support (see [CVMFS](#cvmfs) below).
+   We recommend including `oasis.opensciencegrid.org` in the list.
-4. _Optional:_  Some sites prefer that job I/O is done in a specific temporary directory instead of inside the container.
+5. _Optional:_  Some sites prefer that job I/O is done in a specific temporary directory instead of inside the container.
    To do this, map the appropriate directory on the host to `/pilot` inside containers.
    If you are using Docker to launch the container, this is done with the command line flag `-v /somelocaldir:/pilot`.
-5. _Optional:_ add an expression with the `GLIDEIN_Start_Extra` environment variable to append to the HTCondor `START` expression; this limits the pilot to only run certain jobs.
+6. _Optional:_ add an expression with the `GLIDEIN_Start_Extra` environment variable to append to the HTCondor `START` expression; this limits the pilot to only run certain jobs.

 Here is an example invocation using `docker run` by hand: